|Height:||243.00+ ft||(74.07+ m)||Elevation:||6,459 ft (1,969 m)||GPS Latitude:||36.19137|

 |Age:||2,020 y||Park:||Giant Sequoia NM||Discovered By:||L. Day|

-Notes: Stagg is the world's 6th largest tree, the 6th largest giant redwood, the largest tree in Giant Sequoia National Monument, and the largest privately-owned tree on Earth.
-Volume estimate includes main trunk only (excludes reiterated stems and branches).
+Notes: Stagg is the world's 5th largest tree, the 5th largest giant redwood, and the largest tree in Giant Sequoia National Monument.

 Originally known as Day Tree, Stagg was renamed in 1960 to honor Amos Alonzo Stagg, a pioneering football coach at the University of the Pacific and a College Football Hall of Fame inductee whose innovations included the Notre Dame Box and the Statue of Liberty play.

 National Geographic photographer James Balog published a composite photograph of Stagg.
-The Animal Planet program Redwood Kings features aerial footage of Stagg.
-The New York Times Science program Climbing and Cloning Sequoias features a climb of Stagg.
+Save the Redwoods League published an aerial flyover of Stagg, the Animal Planet program Redwood Kings features aerial footage of Stagg, and The New York Times Science program Climbing Sequoias for Climate Change features a climb of Stagg.